haldai/paper-dl/README.md

 wu19c.pdf              100%[++++++++++++++++++++++====>] 343.12K  1.01KB/s  用时 48s
 ```

 When the connection is broken, wget can resume the download.
+Supplemental material will be merged with the main paper.

 Previous downloaded papers are highlighted: